 Induction

 Your organisation may already have a well-established corporate induction programme, but it is worth considering what additional support or information might be beneficial for your new international staff.
 For example, introducing a programme of social adaptation will help your overseas staff to learn about the NHS and the cultural and working differences.
-A programme like this will also enhance English language levels, particularly on areas such as typical ward dialect and phrases.
+A programme like this will also enhance English language levels, particularly in areas such as typical local dialect and phrases.
 You could also consider designing a bespoke induction programme based on country of origin, such as a comparison of commonly used medications in home countries.
+Other support offers can include role preparation, for example supernumerary time or OSCE preparation.
+It is also important to familiarise new international recruits with HR processes bespoke to working in England and the NHS and to share information on pay, terms and conditions and contracts.

-Consider incorporating the induction support available from professional regulators, professional associations and trade unions such as the Royal College of Nursing (RCN), British Medical Association (BMA), UNISON, and Unite, and via the Occupational English Test (OET).
+Consider incorporating the induction support available from professional regulators, professional associations and trade unions such as the Royal College of Nursing (RCN), British Medical Association (BMA), the Chartered Society of Physiotherapy, the Royal College of Occupational Therapy, the British Dietetic Association, UNISON, and Unite, and via the Occupational English Test (OET).
 The General Medical Council (GMC) runs a free workshop for overseas-trained doctors designed to help them settle into medical careers in the UK (see tools and further reading below for more information).

 For leaders, managers and the wider workforce